 As shown in the graphs below, Countywide, the Fire Rescue District, and the Library system will develop budgetary shortfalls throughout the scope of this five year financial outlook.
-UMSA is expected to experience an operational shortfall starting in FY 2016-17, benefiting from the performance of non-ad valorem revenues.
+UMSA is expected to experience an operational shortfall beginning FY 2016-17 of the five-year financial outlook benefiting from the performance of non-ad valorem revenues.
 These fiscal challenges do not include the numerous operational unfunded needs.